 |LIFE||Community space for student life|

 |RES||Community space for research students to collaborate|

-Some communities are restricted to invited participants while other communities are self-enrol or open to all members of the University.
-Refer to the community policy if you are unsure if you need a community.
+Some Communities are restricted to invited participants while other Communities require participants to self-enrol or are open to all members of the University.
+Refer to the Community policy if you are unsure if a community is right for your needs or if you need a Community.

 Accountability and responsibilities

 - Academic Systems and Digital Experience team: assist and encourage the use of Communities based on the five categories listed above.